 In keeping with the spirit of the liberal arts, Tennessee Wesleyan University seeks within the framework of the Judeo-Christian tradition to provide for students the highest quality educational experience; to promote personal responsibility, integrity, and purpose; and to prepare students for a life of leadership and service in an ever-changing global community.

 Statement of Purpose

-Tennessee Wesleyan takes pride in its role as a comprehensive church-related college and accepts the challenge of advancing a community of learning on the main campus in Athens as well as the Knoxville site that serves nursing and evening students.
-The university serves a student body comprised of traditional and non-traditional students, non-degree-seeking adult learners and international students.
+Tennessee Wesleyan takes pride in its role as a comprehensive church-related college and accepts the challenge of advancing a community of learning on the main campus in Athens as well as additional instructional sites serving allied health and evening students.
+The University serves a student body comprised of traditional and non-traditional students, non-degree-seeking adult learners and international students.
 Highly qualified faculty and staff are committed to assisting students in the realization of their full potential by providing appropriate career, pre-professional and professional education and/or requisite preparation for continued study in graduate school.
-The university offers baccalaureate programs in fine arts, humanities, natural and social sciences as well as business, nursing, other career-related areas and teacher certification.
-In addition to its undergraduate programs, Tennessee Wesleyan also offers an online Masters in Business Administration.
-The university's curriculum is designed to prepare graduates to be knowledgeable, to think critically and creatively, and to develop a basis for effective judgment.
+The University offers baccalaureate programs in fine arts, humanities, natural and social sciences as well as business, nursing, other career-related areas and teacher certification.
+In addition to its undergraduate programs, Tennessee Wesleyan also offers master’s programs in business, education, and allied health.
+The University's curriculum is designed to prepare graduates to be knowledgeable, to think critically and creatively, and to develop a basis for effective judgment.